Coronavirus scams: suspicious calls, emails and texts

 What they do to appear genuine

-Fraudsters can use logos, make small changes to email addresses and website addresses/URLs.
+Fraudsters can use logos and make small changes to email addresses and website addresses or URLs.
 They can even make a text appear in your genuine conversation chain.

 Examples of fraudulent texts

-In these two recent examples, fraudsters have posed as Nationwide to trick the recipient into following a link.
+In 2 recent examples, fraudsters have posed as Nationwide to trick the recipient into following a link.
 The link takes you to fake Nationwide web pages where they ask for personal and financial information.

-Two more fake messages, posing as well-known organisations.
-They ask the recipients to visit fake web pages to and disclose personal information.
+We'll next show you 2 more fake messages, posing as well-known organisations.
+They ask the recipients to visit fake web pages to disclose personal information.